 - Change the bullet to a cross for tasks that are no longer required to be completed

-Next day, when I repeat this exercise, I do the following:
+The next day, when I repeat this exercise, I do the following:

 - Scan through the Backlog to see if anything from there needs to be added to the task list.
-If I add something from the Backlog to the Task List for the day, I change the bullet to a tick-mark and mention the date, so that in future when I scan the Backlog I do not pick the same task again, and I know which date to refer to check the status of that task
+If I add something from the Backlog to the Task List for the day, I change the bullet to a tick-mark and mention the date, so that in the future when I scan the Backlog I do not pick the same task again, and I know which date to refer to check the status of that task

 - Check the Task List from the previous day and move any tasks marked with a forward-pointing arrow to the current day’s task list